Kerning

 Dictionary

-Returns the number of pairs in Kerning as an int.:
+Return the number of pairs in the kerning.

 >>> len(font.kerning)